 But that writing would not get figured out for another 52 years.
 (And I will be returning to that in another post, because I am fascinated!)

 So thank you, Ms. Fox, on to some other resources –

 Besides being an archaeologist, Evans was keeper of the Ashmolean museum at Oxford University, so they have an archive of his papers.
 Many of them are accessible online here.

 Evans did things that are questionable by today’s standards – his excavation methods might have missed a lot of evidence, and when he reconstructed the palace at Knossos, he may have allowed artists to build their own vision rather than an accurate replica.
 But his findings at Knossos revealed a previously unknown civilization to us, one that influenced our own.

 Since Evans’ time, research has been done continually, and a better picture of Minoan life is coming into focus.
-For a gorgeous glimpse of its fascinating treasures, look at this online book – it has 300 pages of high-resolution images of jewelry, figurines, pottery, ceremonial weapons, and more.
-It is an amazing source of inspiration.
-Seriously.
-If you never click another link on my blog (but you should, because I do a lot of research and find really good links), click this one.
-It’s amazing.
+A thorough look at its fascinating artifacts is provided in this 2005 online book, The Archaeological Museum at Heraklion (John S. Laksis Public Benefit Foundation) – it has over 400 pages of high-resolution images of jewelry, figurines, pottery, ceremonial weapons, and more.

 The records for textile production are still spotty during this era of Minoan Palaces, from about 2000 – 1450 BC.
 I’m going to draw information from the chapter “Textile Industry and Minoan Palaces”, by Pietro Militello in the first book of the Ancient Textiles series.